 1616 Chappie James Ave., Tuskegee, AL 36083

-The Tuskegee Airmen fought war on two fronts: axis powers overseas and racism at home.
-Through exhibits, audio-visual programs, historic buildings and guided walks, step back in time and share in the Tuskegee experience.
+The Tuskegee Airmen fought the war on two fronts: axis powers overseas and racism at home.
+Through exhibits, audio-visual programs, historic buildings, and guided walks, step back in time and share in the Tuskegee experience.
 Open 9am – 4pm.

 Tuskegee Institute National Historic Site

 Tuskegee University Campus, Campus Ave., Tuskegee, AL 36088

 A national park dedicated to educating the public about the importance and accomplishments of the Tuskegee Institute.
 There is a special emphasis on the home of Booker T. Washington (The Oaks) and the George Washington Carver Museum.
 Open daily 9-4:30.
 Closed Thanksgiving, Christmas & New Year’s Day